nosarthur/nosarthur.github.io/_drafts/tree.md

 * random forest
 * boosted trees

-Decision tree is the basic building block of all tree-based classifiers.
+Among them, decision tree is the basic building block of all tree-based classifiers.
 The later three classifiers average over many trees for better results.
 In terms of the machine learning jargon, they are ensemble methods that build strong learner out of weak learners.